ebkalderon/renderdoc-rs/DESIGN.md

 Just to be on the safe side, we assume multiple overlapping captures are disallowed _per binary_ and that it's only technically allowed when multiple 3D applications are being debugged with RenderDoc at the same time.

+### Modeling as types

+**Should we use session types or enums to model states?** Session types would be the safest and most accurate representation, but it would result in poor ergonomics if used in a global unless modeled carefully (compared to simply exposing all API functionality and indicating incorrect state by returning `Result`).
+Maybe we could ship separate APIs for `renderdoc::local` and `renderdoc::global` to ensure the right balance for ergonomics vs. safety...